 The Best Home Security Systems in Dallas

 Property crime rates in Dallas are on the decline, thanks in part to concerted policing efforts — but recent FBI data suggests they’re still higher than the national average.
-If you’re looking for ways to protect your assets, a home security system offers that extra peace of mind.
+If you’re looking for ways to protect your assets, a home security system offers another layer of protection.

 Of course, the right home security system for you will depend on your preferences.
-For straight-up name recognition (and burglar-deterrence) you might prefer a highly recognizable company like ADT.
 If you’re into smart technology, you might prefer a tech-oriented company like Vivint.
 If you value personalized customer support, Frontpoint might be a better fit.
-We look at the best home security providers in Dallas to help you find the right fit.
+For straight-up name recognition (and burglar-deterrence) you might prefer a highly recognizable company like ADT.
+Finally, if you want an inexpensive, no-hassle security option, we recommend SimpliSafe.
+We look at the best home security providers in Dallas to help you find the fit that’s right for you.

 But equipment is just part of the package.
 You’ll get the most out of your home security system if it’s also user-friendly, and you’ve got the support of helpful, knowledgeable customer service reps.
 To evaluate user experience, we installed each system in our own homes and spent eight months living with them.
-Our favorites — ADT, Vivint, and Frontpoint — made us feel secure and cared-for.
+Our favorites — Vivint, Frontpoint, ADT, and SimpliSafe — made us feel secure and cared for.
 Their equipment is high-tech and intuitive, and their support staff is, well, supportive.